MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/aad.md

 ## Azure AD Server Application Permissions

-In the general case, an Azure AD Service Application can define multiple permissions, for example, read-only or read-write, and the Azure AD client application may decide which permissions it needs when it requests an authorization token.
+Generally, an Azure AD Service Application can define multiple permissions, for example, read-only or read-write, and the Azure AD client application may decide which permissions it needs when it requests an authorization token.
 As part of token acquisition, the user will be requested to authorize the Azure AD client application to act on the user's behalf with